 Peat-Free Compost

-As the name suggests, peat-free compost is any compost that does not contain peat.
-Your home-made compost is peat free, and you can also buy peat-free compost in the stores.
+As the name suggests, peat-free compost contains no peat.
+Your homemade compost is naturally peat-free, and there are plenty of peat-free options available in stores.

-I remember as a child my father trying to use peat-free compost, and complaining the results were not as good.
-However, there have been major advances in composting technology since, and many modern brands provide good alternatives to peat-based compost.
+I remember as a child, my father trying peat-free compost and complaining that it didn’t perform as well as peat-based options.
+Thankfully, composting technology has advanced significantly since then, and many modern peat-free brands now provide excellent alternatives that rival traditional peat-based compost.

 Loam-based compost

-Loam is soil that contains a balanced mixture of three types of soil; clay, sand and soil.
-Loam based compost is traditionally based on loam soil, often combined with peat and organic materials.
-However, some modern composts may use other ingredients.
+Loam is a type of soil that contains a balanced mix of clay, sand, and silt.
+Loam-based compost traditionally incorporates loam soil combined with peat and organic materials, though modern versions may use alternative ingredients to replace peat.

 Can you make loam based compost?

-Add water if needed – the finished mix should be damp but not soggy.
+- Moisture Balance: Add water as needed, ensuring the mix is damp but not soggy.

 ‘Organic’ Compost